fdekeers/mozart-container/README.md

 To use the Docker container, Docker must be installed on the computer.
 To this end, please visit [Docker's installation instructions for MacOS](https://docs.docker.com/desktop/mac/install/).

+To be able to install the container as an application bundle, `sudo` rights are required.

-Additionally, to run the script to build and deploy the container, Python version 3 or above must be installed.
+Additionally, to be able to deploy and use the container, Python version 3 or above must be installed.
 Please follow the instructions on the [Python website](https://www.python.org/downloads/).
 If you have [Xcode](https://developer.apple.com/xcode/) installed,